CS3219-AY2324S1/ay2324s1-course-assessment-g30/Readme.md

 5. Once the container is built, the application should be running on localhost:3002

 # Help
-* Give the containers sometime to start up
+* Give the container sometime to start up
 * Delete the docker container and image and rebuild the container